Starting with version 2.0, zenpacklib.py will ship as a separately

 while:

-remains unchanged unless some of the new logging capabilities are desired such as:
+remains unchanged unless some of the new logging capabilities are

 In addition, the statement (if it exists):